Hives in Babies- Causes, Symptoms and Treatment

 5. You May Use Anti-Itch Ointment :

-There are many over-the-counter anti-itch ointments available in the market.
-You may use any to reduce itching and redness on your baby’s skin.
 It is recommended that you should use the lotions or creams as per the instruction and refrain from using more than the recommended limits.
-Calamine lotion also works well in reducing the symptoms.
+Calamine lotion also works well in reducing symptoms and can be applied at home.
 Though the best option is to consult your paediatrician.

 The following may help you to prevent hives in babies: